Skip left navigation

 - Lower back pain

-- Complications during pregnancy and labor, including a six-time greater risk of cesarean section
+- Complications during pregnancy and labor

 - Reproductive problems, such as infertility, which is very rare

 See your doctor if you have symptoms.
 Women who have or have had fibroids should see their doctor for regular checkups.